-The Meeting Targets and Maintaining Epidemic Control (EpiC) project is an eight-year (2019–2027) global initiative, funded by PEPFAR and USAID, that provides strategic technical assistance and direct service delivery to achieve control of the HIV epidemic among key and priority populations and strengthen global health security.
+Meeting Targets and Maintaining Epidemic Control (EpiC) (2019–2027) is a global project, funded by PEPFAR and USAID, that provides strategic technical assistance and direct service delivery to achieve HIV epidemic control among key and priority populations and to strengthen global health security, including COVID-19 response.
+EpiC is led by FHI 360 with core partners Right to Care, Palladium, and Population Services International (PSI) and implemented by more than 260 local partners.

 Stay updated on EpiC activities by subscribing to our mailing list and following us on Twitter, Facebook and LinkedIn.